jack-and-rozz/speculative_sampling/scripts/dataset/twitterv3/README.md

 # Reproduction
-`scripts/dataset/twitterv3/ids` contains lists of message IDs used for creating dialogues in the train/dev/test sets, respectively.
+[This storage](https://drive.google.com/drive/folders/1cosefd7ZjEqWFh-vOqyYuc13hryaBdDv?usp=sharing) contains lists of message IDs used for creating dialogues in the train/dev/test sets, respectively.
 Crawled dialogues need to be separated into `*.src (contexts)` and `*.tgt (responses)` files.
 `const.sh` specifies the directory where the dialogue should be stored in (by default, `dataset/twitter-v3/en/processed.1turn` for En dialogue data).